DATA PROTECTION POLICY (GDPR)

 In most instances, consent to process personal and sensitive data is obtained routinely by the firm using standard consent documents.

 Where the firm provides online services to children, parental, or custodial authorisation must be obtained.
-This requirement applies to children under the age of 16 (unless the Member State has made provision for a lower age limit – which may be no lower than 13.
+This requirement applies to children under the age of 13.

 9. Security of data